Fleex255/PolicyPlus/README.md

 ## Status
 Policy Plus is usable on all editions.
 It can load and save all policy sources successfully.
 Many more features are still to come, though.

-These features will hopefully be implemented soon:

-* Direct POL editing

 ## Download
 [Download a Release build.](https://s3-us-west-2.amazonaws.com/policy-plus/Policy%20Plus.exe) This link will be updated for new commits after it is verified that they are fit for public use.